 The Rift Valley Children’s Village

-The Rift Valley Children’s Village (RVCV) currently provides a permanent and loving home for 97 marginalized and orphaned children.
+The Rift Valley Children’s Village (RVCV) currently provides a permanent and loving home for 97 marginalized children.
 Nestled among the coffee plantations in the Karatu region of northern Tanzania, the Children’s Village is an oasis of laughter and joy.

 The RVCV staff works with local village leaders to identify orphaned children in the surrounding community in need of the safe haven RVCV can provide.
 From the moment they step through our gates, these children become permanent members of the RVCV family.

-The children live together in houses of twelve, with two Tanzanian housemothers, one Tanzanian student teacher, and two international volunteers.
+Our children live together in houses of twelve, with two Tanzanian housemothers, one Tanzanian student teacher, and two international volunteers.
 RVCV currently has six children’s houses and two young men’s houses, where older boys returning from secondary school stay while on school vacations.